Adaptive Group Testing Algorithms to Estimate the Number of Defectives

 \section{Introduction}

-Let $X$ be a set of {\it items} with some {\it defective items} $I\subseteq X$.
-In Group testing, we {\it test (query)} a subset $Q\subset X$ of items.
-The answer to the query is $1$ if $Q$ contains at least one defective item, i.e., $Q\cap I\not=\O$, and $0$ otherwise.
-Group testing was originally introduced as a potential approach to the economical mass blood testing, \cite{D43}.
-However it has been proven to be applicable in a variety of problems, including DNA library screening, \cite{ND00}, quality control in product testing, \cite{SG59}, searching files in storage systems, \cite{KS64}, sequential screening of experimental variables, \cite{L62}, efficient contention resolution algorithms for multiple-access communication, \cite{KS64,W85}, data compression, \cite{HL02}, and computation in the data stream model, \cite{CM05}.
-See a brief history and other applications in~\cite{Ci13,DH00,DH06,H72,MP04,ND00} and references therein.
+Let $X$ be a set of items, among which some are defective, denoted as $I \subseteq X$.
+In group testing, we test (or query) a subset $Q \subset X$ of items.
+The response to the query is '1' if $Q$ contains at least one defective item, i.e., $Q \cap I \neq \emptyset$, and '0' otherwise.

+Group testing was initially introduced as a method for economical mass blood testing \cite{D43}.
+Since then, its applicability has extended to various problems, such as DNA library screening \cite{ND00}, quality control in product testing \cite{SG59}, file searching in storage systems \cite{KS64}, sequential screening of experimental variables \cite{L62}, developing efficient contention resolution algorithms for multiple-access communication \cite{KS64,W85}, data compression \cite{HL02}, and computation in the data stream model \cite{CM05}.
+For a brief history and additional applications, see \cite{Ci13,DH00,DH06,H72,MP04,ND00} and the references therein.

-Estimating the number of defective items $|I|$ up to a multiplicative factor of $1\pm \epsilon$ is studied in~\cite{ChengX14,DamaschkeM10,DamaschkeM10b,FalahatgarJOPS16,RonT14}.
-Estimating the number of defective items is an important problem in biological and medical applications~\cite{ChenS90,Swallow85}.
-It is used to estimate the proportion of organisms capable of transmitting the aster-yellows virus in a natural population of leafhoppers~\cite{Thompson62}, estimating the infection rate of yellow-fever virus in a mosquito population~\cite{WalterHB80} and estimating the prevalence of a rare disease using grouped samples to preserve individual anonymity~\cite{GatwirthH89}.
+Estimating the number of defective items, $|I|$, within a multiplicative factor of $1 \pm \epsilon$ has been studied in various works \cite{ChengX14,DamaschkeM10,DamaschkeM10b,FalahatgarJOPS16,RonT14}.
+This estimation is crucial in biological and medical applications \cite{ChenS90,Swallow85}.
+For instance, it is used to determine the proportion of leafhoppers capable of transmitting the aster-yellows virus in their natural population \cite{Thompson62}, to estimate the infection rate of the yellow-fever virus in mosquito populations \cite{WalterHB80}, and to assess the prevalence of rare diseases using grouped samples, which helps in maintaining individual anonymity \cite{GatwirthH89}.

 In the {\it adaptive algorithm}, the tests can depend on the answers to the previous ones.
-In the {\it non-adaptive algorithm} they are independent of the previous one and; therefore, one can do all the tests in one parallel step.
+In the {\it non-adaptive algorithm}, they are independent of the previous one; therefore, all the tests can be done in one parallel step.

-In this paper we study the problem of estimating the number of defective items $|I|$ up to a multiplicative factor of $1\pm \epsilon$ with an adaptive Group testing algorithms.
-We first give new lower bounds and then give algorithms that improve the results from the literature.
-Our lower bounds show that our algorithms are optimal.
+In this paper, we explore the problem of estimating the number of defective items, denoted as $|I|$, up to a multiplicative factor of $1 \pm \epsilon$ using adaptive group testing algorithms.
+We first present new lower bounds and then introduce algorithms that enhance the results found in existing literature.
+Our lower bounds demonstrate the optimality of our algorithms.